ezhevita/mitail_research/README.md

 ## Unknown commands (found in firmware):
 - `TAILHM`
 - `TAILU1`/`TAILU2`/`TAILU3`/`TAILU4` - probably are user presets, not used in the current app version
+- `USERMOVE`
+- `USERLEDS`
+- `LOWBATT` - not sure if this is an actual command
+- `OTA`
+- `HWVER`
+- `PING` - apparently responds with `PONG`
+- `GLOWTIP TRUE`/`GLOWTIP FALSE` - probably toggles the glowing tip of the tail, can't test due to the model that doesn't have one
+- `TASKU`
+- `STOPNPM`
+- `CONFRD` - reading the configuration
+- `CONFWR` - writing the configuration
+    - Configuration: `Received config: ver %hhu, minsToSleep %hhu, minsToNPM %hhu, minNPMPauseSec %hhu, maxNPMPauseSec %hhu, groupsNPM %hhu.` - what does NPM stand for?